Zimmerman, Strasburg shine as Nationals top Twins | Devdiscourse

 The Nationals increased their lead to 5-0 in the third when Kendrick lined a two-out double over the head of right fielder Eddie Rosario to drive in Soto, who had walked.
 Zimmerman then followed with his sixth homer of the season and third in six starts since returning from the injured list on Sept.
 1, a 397-foot drive into the bleachers in left-center.
 The Twins cut it to 5-2 in the bottom of third on Polanco's 21st home run of the season, a 412-foot drive to right-center that drove in Arraez, who had singled.

-Turner made it 6-2 in the ninth with his 14 th homer of the season off reliever Randy Dobnak, a 436-drive to the back of the bullpen in left-center.
+Turner made it 6-2 in the ninth with his 14th homer of the season off reliever Randy Dobnak, a 436-foot drive to the back of the bullpen in left-center.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)